acislab/www.globalcentra.org/centra8/workshop.md

 - Paper submissions deadline: January 12, 2024
 - Notification of acceptance: January 15, 2024
 - Camera-ready deadline: February 9, 2024

+For more information, contact the event organisers at [...](mailto:).
 -->

-For more information, contact the event organisers at [](mailto:).

 ## Registration
-All workshop participants must be registered for CENTRA 7.
+All workshop participants must be registered for CENTRA 8.
 Details about registration and procedures can be found in the menu on the left.
-For any inquiries or further information, contact centra7@3stars-tyo.co.jp.
+For any inquiries or further information, contact meeting secretariat at ... .

 We look forward to an engaging session exploring the worldwide views of AI within the Edge-Cloud-HPC Continuum!